openjdm/openjdm.github.io/_sources/mental_accounting.md

 labeling of money shows that people do not have strict rules that govern how they spend money.

-## Third Component: Making Financial Decisions One At A Time Or Grouped Together
+## Third Component: Individual vs. grouped decisions

 When analyzing financial decisions made by individuals it’s important to know whether they made decisions one at a time or grouped together in predicting their consumer outcomes.
 According to